 The Turkish Women’s Initiative (TWI) provides innovative, practical, and sustainable leadership programs for girls and women.

 When women develop leadership skills, believe in their own self-empowerment, and can demonstrate new expressions of courage and resilience, they serve as important role models for their families and communities.

-- Promote leadership, educational opportunities, economic independence and civic engagement, thereby helping girls and women to be active, responsible and productive members of their societies.
+Through educational leadership opportunities that promote economic independence and civic engagement, we strengthen the potential of girls and women to become active, responsible and productive members of their societies.
 In so doing, they advance society’s growth and prosperity.